 Hopi commenting a documentary at the screening 2014

 I have been In Brazil since 1999.
 For one year I worked as a cameraman and editor for a fashion program and an extreme sports program.
 Then I worked for two years for an advertisement agency, making commercials, filming, editing and directing.
 Here I learned a lot about how advertisement works.
 I made a lot of political advertisements too, participating in six political campaigns as a cameraman and an editor.
-And I started to give editing lessons in
+And I started to give editing lessons in Adobe premiere and After Effects.
+The last 7 years I made a lot of documentaries funded by the state and the Brazilian government.

 Making a film for an organization of bankworkers and their vacations in the south of Brazil, RS, SC, PR and SP